Berkeley-CS61B/website-fa23/materials/lab/lab12/index.md

 ### `incrementScore`

 This is a helper method to help update your score.
-The player's score increases based on the number of lines cleared The minimum number of lines that can be cleared is 1 and the maximum is 4.
-For each case, the score should increase as below for number of lines cleared:
+The player's score increases based on the number of lines cleared.
+There are four cases that this can be broken down into, as listed below:

 - 1: 100 points
 - 2: 300 points
 - 3: 500 points